-Librarians will normally spend approximately 10% - 20% of their time on a combination of service, research and scholarly contributions.
+Librarians will normally spend approximately 10% - 20% of their time on a combination of service and research and scholarly contributions.
+This will be largely self-directed.
 The remaining workload (80% -90%) will consist of professional practice for the Library.
 In assigning these responsibilities the unit head will take into account the expectation that librarians will have time to engage in research and scholarly contributions and service.